Phoong Jin Zhe

-Phoong Jin Zhe (冯晋哲 (馮晉哲, Féng Jìnzhé); Pha̍k-fa-sṳ: Phùng Tsin-chet) (born 3 January 1989) also known as Ginger Phoong is a Malaysian politician who has served as the State Minister of Industrial Development and Entrepreneurship of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor since February 2023 and Member of the Sabah State Legislative Assembly (MLA) for Luyang since May 2018.
-He served as the State Minister of Industrial Development of Sabah in the GRS state administration under Chief Minister Hajiji from January 2023 to February 2023, State Minister of Youth and Sports of Sabah in the Heritage Party (WARISAN) administration under former Chief Minister Shafie Apdal from May 2019 to the collapse of the WARISAN administration in September 2020.
+Phoong Jin Zhe (冯晋哲 (馮晉哲, Féng Jìnzhé); Pha̍k-fa-sṳ: Phùng Tsin-chet) (born 3 January 1989) also known as Ginger Phoong is a Malaysian politician who has served as a Senator since May 2026.
+He previously served as the State Minister of Industrial Development and Entrepreneurship of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor from February 2023 to November 2025, State Minister of Industrial Development of Sabah in the GRS state administration under Chief Minister Hajiji from January 2023 to February 2023, State Minister of Youth and Sports of Sabah in the Heritage Party (WARISAN) administration under former Chief Minister Shafie Apdal from May 2019 to the collapse of the WARISAN administration in September 2020, as well as Member of the Sabah State Legislative Assembly (MLA) for Luyang from May 2018 to November 2025.
 He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
-He was also the Youth Chief of DAP of Sabah or known as Chief of the DAP Socialist Youth, the youth wing of the party.
-He has served as the State Chairman of DAP of Sabah since October 2024.
+He was the DAP Socialist Youth Chief of Sabah, the youth wing of the party and currently serving as the State Chairman of DAP of Sabah since October 2024.